 In view of the fact that a large amount of protein can be converted to glucose through gluconeogenesis, it seems better to focus on foods that have a lower percentage of insulinogenic calories if you are insulin resistant or do not have a fully functioning pancreas.

 While there is no such thing as a glycemic index for protein, it also makes sense to avoid processed foods if you are after stable blood glucose levels and lasting satiety.
-Unless you are a bodybuilder who is looking for a quick insulin spike it would be prudent to prioritise whole foods as much as possible.
+Unless you are a bodybuilder who is looking for a quick insulin spike it would be prudent to prioritise protein from whole foods.

 The table below shows a comparison of a range of glucogenic factors for protein relative to carbohydrate, summarising the discussion above.
 Most of the approaches to understanding the insulinogenic portion of protein give an even higher value than suggested by the analysis of the food insulin index data.